Habbie/hello-dns/tdns/README.md

  * ~~RCode after one CNAME chase~~
  * ~~On output (to screen) we do not escape DNS names correctly~~
  * TCP/IP does not follow recommended timeouts
- * EDNS is a bit clunky and should move into DNSMessageWriter
+ * ~~EDNS is a bit clunky and should move into DNSMessageWriter~~

-The code is not quite in a teachable state and still contains ugly bits.
-But well worth [a read](https://github.com/ahupowerdns/hello-dns/tree/master/tdns).
+The code is not quite in a teachable state yet and still contains ugly bits.
+But well worth [a
+read](https://github.com/ahupowerdns/hello-dns/tree/master/tdns).

 # Layout